helmut-hoffer-von-ankershoffen/brave-search-python-client/CONTRIBUTING.md

-# Contributing
+# Contributing to Brave Search Python Client

-Thank you for considering contributing to brave-search-python-client!
+Thank you for considering contributing to Brave Search Python Client!

 ## Setup

-Clone this GitHub repository via ```git clone git@github.com:helmut-hoffer-von-ankershoffen/brave-search-python-client.git``` and change into the directory of your local starbridge repository: ```cd brave-search-python-client```
+Clone this GitHub repository via ```git clone git@github.com:helmut-hoffer-von-ankershoffen/brave-search-python-client.git``` and change into the directory of your local Brave Search Python Client repository: ```cd brave-search-python-client```

 Install the dependencies: